jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Note, followers extras today complain about everything because they've forgotten they can be player gods who do something about whatever sucks in the world.

 Here's my point, nobody knows how or why something clicks.
 However, we do understand when it does—when we can't go back.
 And could you ever drop Netflix and do back to Blockbuster?
 What about flipping through encyclopedia books, or calling a taxi-cab?
-Of course not, and that's a good sign you're a believer in the Internet Age.
+Of course not, and that's a good sign you're already a believer in the Internet Age.

 So, lets return to the book and our mission.
 I want you to drop the era of mass-production and Left/Right politics for Techvolution—a new philosophy that gives Main Street the right and duty to upgrade our civilization to the Internet Age.
 You are the true and rightful player god who should control our society's levers of power.
 The antagonists are just pretenders.